Fugue

-In the Middle Ages, the term was widely used to denote any works in canonic style; by the Renaissance, it had come to denote specifically imitative works.
+In the Middle Ages, the term was widely used to denote any works in canonic style; however, by the Renaissance, it had come to denote specifically imitative works.
 Since the 17th century, the term fugue has described what is commonly regarded as the most fully developed procedure of imitative counterpoint.

-Most fugues open with a short main theme, the subject, which then sounds successively in each voice (after the first voice is finished stating the subject, a second voice repeats the subject at a different pitch, and other voices repeat in the same way); when each voice has completed the subject, the exposition is complete.
-This is often followed by a connecting passage, or episode, developed from previously heard material; further "entries" of the subject then are heard in related keys.
-Episodes (if applicable) and entries are usually alternated until the "final entry" of the subject, by which point the music has returned to the opening key, or tonic, which is often followed by closing material, the coda.
-In this sense, a fugue is a style of composition, rather than a fixed structure.
+Most fugues open with a short main theme, called the subject, which then sounds successively in each voice.
+When each voice has completed its entry of the subject, the exposition is complete.
+This is often followed by a connecting passage, or episode, developed from previously heard material; further "entries" of the subject are then heard in related keys.
+Episodes (if applicable) and entries are usually alternated until the final entry of the subject, at which point the music has returned to the opening key, or tonic, which is often followed by a coda.
+Because of the composer's prerogative to decide most structural elements, the fugue is closer to a style of composition rather than a structural form.

 The form evolved during the 18th century from several earlier types of contrapuntal compositions, such as imitative ricercars, capriccios, canzonas, and fantasias.
-The famous fugue composer Johann Sebastian Bach (1685–1750) shaped his own works after those of Jan Pieterszoon Sweelinck (1562-1621), Johann Jakob Froberger (1616–1667), Johann Pachelbel (1653–1706), Girolamo Frescobaldi (1583–1643), Dieterich Buxtehude (c.
+The Baroque composer Johann Sebastian Bach (1685–1750), well known for his fugues, shaped his own works after those of Jan Pieterszoon Sweelinck (1562–1621), Johann Jakob Froberger (1616–1667), Johann Pachelbel (1653–1706), Girolamo Frescobaldi (1583–1643), Dieterich Buxtehude (c.
 1637–1707) and others.
-With the decline of sophisticated styles at the end of the baroque period, the fugue's central role waned, eventually giving way as sonata form and the symphony orchestra rose to a dominant position.
-Nevertheless, composers continued to write and study fugues for various purposes; they appear in the works of Wolfgang Amadeus Mozart (1756–1791) and Ludwig van Beethoven (1770–1827), as well as modern composers such as Dmitri Shostakovich (1906–1975).
+With the decline of sophisticated styles at the end of the baroque period, the fugue's central role waned, eventually giving way as sonata form and the symphony orchestra rose to a more prominent position.
+Nevertheless, composers continued to write and study fugues; they appear in the works of Wolfgang Amadeus Mozart (1756–1791) and Ludwig van Beethoven (1770–1827), as well as modern composers such as Dmitri Shostakovich (1906–1975) and Paul Hindemith (1895–1963).

 Etymology

 The English term fugue originated in the 16th century and is derived from the French word fugue or the Italian fuga.
-This in turn comes from Latin, also fuga, which is itself related to both fugere ("to flee") and fugare ("to chase").
+This in turn comes from the Latin fuga, which is itself related to both fugere ("to flee") and fugare ("to chase").
 The adjectival form is fugal.
-Variants include fughetta (literally, "a small fugue") and fugato (a passage in fugal style within another work that is not a fugue).
+Variants include fughetta ("a small fugue") and fugato (a passage in fugal style within another work that is not a fugue).

 Musical outline

-A fugue begins with the exposition and is written according to certain predefined rules; in later portions the composer has more freedom, though a logical key structure is usually followed.
-Further entries of the subject will occur throughout the fugue, repeating the accompanying material at the same time.
-The various entries may or may not be separated by episodes.
+A fugue begins with the exposition and is written according to certain rules.
+The composer has more freedom once the exposition ends, though a logical key structure is usually followed.
+Further entries of the subject will occur throughout the fugue, repeating the accompanying material at the same time, and often accompanying key changes.
+The various entries may or may not be separated by episodes or occur in stretto.

-What follows is a chart displaying a fairly typical fugal outline, and an explanation of the processes involved in creating this structure.